duttresearchgroup/memapprox-control/README.md

 ## 5. Matlab scripts to plot the target tracking
 The Matlab script will scan for all the csv files inside `data` folder and generate the tracking figures for all of them.
 To invoke the script run the command `make`

+# Note
+Please note that this work is currently under review.
+Please contact us at drg@ics.uci.edu if you would like to use the framework.